-- 2.5 Under Senior Management Functions 6, credit unions are only required to have one person preapproved by the PRA as a bespoke SMF (the Credit Union Senior Manager (SMF8)) but can have more than one individual if they choose to.
-The PRA expects the SMF8 to perform functions similar to those of a CEO, i.e. to be responsible for the day-to-day management of the credit union's activities. - 2.6 Senior Management Functions 2.2 requires all banks, building societies and designated investment firms (Relevant CRR firms), all of which are in scope of the Capital Requirements Regulation, to have separate individuals preapproved as Chief Executive (SMF1), Chief Finance (SMF2) and Chair of the Governing Body (SMF9) (referred to in this statement as 'mandatory SMFs').
-This reflects the requirements in the fourth Capital Requirements Directive (CRD IV) and Markets in Financial Instruments Directive (MiFID II) to have at least two individuals who effectively direct the business of a firm, and the restriction on combining the roles of Chair and Chief Executive in CRD IV.
-In view of the need to establish that an individual
+2.5 Under Senior Management Functions 6, credit unions are only required to have one person preapproved by the PRA as a bespoke SMF (the Credit Union Senior Manager (SMF8)) but can have more than one individual if they choose to.
+The PRA expects the SMF8 to perform functions similar to those of a CEO, i.e. to be responsible for the day-to-day management of the credit union's activities.

+2.6 Senior Management Functions 2.2 requires all banks, building societies and designated investment firms (Relevant CRR firms), all of which are in scope of the Capital Requirements Regulation, to have separate individuals preapproved as Chief Executive (SMF1), Chief Finance (SMF2) and Chair of the Governing Body (SMF9) (referred to in this statement as 'mandatory SMFs').
+This reflects the requirements in the Capital Requirements Directive IV as amended by the Capital Requirements Directive V (referred to in this statement as 'CRD') and Markets in Financial Instruments Directive (MiFID II) to have at least two individuals who effectively direct the business of a firm, and the restriction on combining the roles of Chair and Chief Executive in CRD.
+In view of the need to establish that an individual with appropriate skills, experience and personal characteristics is responsible and accountable for each SMF, the PRA would expect to preapprove natural persons (ie individuals), as opposed to legal persons (such as companies, partnerships etc.) as SMFs.